-Zero Carbon Futures investigates scenarios for sustainable and resilient futures within the urban environment.
+Zero Carbon Futures investigated scenarios for sustainable and resilient futures within the urban environment.
 These issues were explored through a series of public lectures from leading lights in the sustainability field and a range of student design studio projects that propose new strategies for shaping the urban environment.

 Can going to work make you healthier?
 A presentation by Jeff Robinson, Aurecon Global Sustainable Buildings Leader.
 Jeff introduced the new WELL Building Standard, an evidence-based system for measuring, certifying and monitoring the performance of building features that impact health and well-being.